The gravitational energy-momentum pseudotensor: the cases of $f(R)$ and $f(T)$ gravity: Conclusions

 \section{Conclusions}

 The gravitational energy-momentum pseudotensor $\tau^{\alpha}_{\phantom{\alpha}\lambda}$ is an important feature of gravitational interaction capable of discriminating among theories of gravity.
 In this paper, we discussed this pseudotensor comparing its derivation in GR, in TEGR, and in their straightforward generalizations, namely $f(R)$ and $f(T)$ gravity.
 The considerations have been developed in both metric and vierbien formalisms.
 The main result is that the two pseudotensors are related defining a further pseudotensor, $\tau_{\phantom{\sigma}\lambda\vert\omega\left(T,B\right)}^{\sigma}$, derived from the boundary term $B$ that connects the curvature and the torsion scalars as $R=-T-B$.
 This characteristic could assume a relevant role in tests of gravity aimed to put in evidence further terms and degrees of freedom with respect to GR.
 In particular, as discussed in detail in \cite{Felix}, the gravitational pseudotensor is important to point out differences in quadrupolar gravitational radiations coming from GR and $f(R)$ gravity.
 Using a similar approach in metric and teleparallel gravity, discrimination of theories can be achieved considering gravitational radiation: further polarizations and energy-momentum contributions can be selected and classified in view of possible observations.
 For example, as discussed in \cite{Bamba1,Abedi}, gravitational waves in $f(T)$ gravity and its generalizations are substantially different with respect to gravitational waves in $f(R)$ gravity so detecting further polarization modes of gravitational radiation could be a way to discriminate among theories.
+The issue of degrees of freedom in $f(T)$ gravity is discussed in detail in \cite{guzman}.

 In a forthcoming paper, we will discuss the weak field limit of gravitational pseudotensor in the various formulations in view of selecting physical observables and discussing possible experimental limits on gravitational radiation.